Monkiwarmakchin/OperatingSystemsCollection/README.md

 # OperatingSystemsCollection
-A compendium of a few exercises that I develop for my operating systems course in the university.
+A compendium of some exercises I developed for my operating systems course in college, covering processes, pipelines, hotspots, and semaphores.
 Made mostly with C.

+Every folder has its own README.md to explain itself.